gitCommitted/AirBnB/README.md

     ```json
     {
       "message": "Bookings that have been started can't be deleted",
-      "statusCode": 400
+      "statusCode": 403
     }
     ```

+## FEATURE 4: IMAGES FEATURE

-## Add an Image to a Spot based on the Spot's id
+### Add an Image to a Spot based on the Spot's id

 Create and return a new image for a spot specified by id.

 * Require Authentication: true
 * Require proper authorization: Spot must belong to the current user
 * Request
-  * Method: Put
+  * Method: POST
-  * URL: /Spot/:id
+  * URL: spots/:spotId/images
   * Headers:
     * Content-Type: application/json
   * Body: